Steven Radelet: Career

 Radelet began his career in international development in 1981 when he served as a Peace Corps volunteer in Western Samoa with his wife, Carrie Hessler-Radelet.
 After returning to the US and completing his doctorate, he stayed at Harvard University for 12 years to serve in a number of roles, including as the Director of the Macroeconomics Program at the Harvard Institute for International Development (HIID) and as a lecturer in the Economics Department and the Kennedy School of Government.
 During his tenure with HIID, Radelet spent four years as resident adviser to the Ministry of Finance in Jakarta, Indonesia, and two years with the Ministry of Finance and Trade in The Gambia.

 Radelet joined the Georgetown faculty in 2012 after serving as the Chief Economist of the United States Agency for International Development (USAID) where he worked with former Administrator Rajiv Shah on the launch of Feed the Future, an initiative focusing on agricultural production and farming communities.
-He previously served as Senior Adviser for Development to Secretary of State Hillary Clinton, Deputy Assistant Secretary of the Treasury (1999-2002) and as a Senior Fellow at the Center for Global Development (2002–09).
+He previously served as Senior Adviser for Development to Secretary of State Hillary Clinton, Deputy Assistant Secretary of the Treasury (1999–2002) and as a Senior Fellow at the Center for Global Development (2002–09).

-Radelet served as an economic adviser to President Ellen Johnson Sirleaf of Liberia from 2005–17, and worked in a similar role for the Government of Malawi from 2012 to 2014.
+Radelet served as an economic adviser to President Ellen Johnson Sirleaf of Liberia from 2005 to 2017, and worked in a similar role for the Government of Malawi from 2012 to 2014.
 He also acts as a Non-Resident Fellow at the Brookings Institution.
 In 2017 President Ellen Johnson Sirleaf inducted him as Knight Officer in the Most Venerable Order of Knighthood of the Pioneers of the Republic of Liberia.

-He has served on the advisory council for the Millennium Campus Network, The ONE Campaign (2005-2009), the Commission on Weak States and National Security (2003), the United Nations Task Force on Global Poverty Reduction (2003), the UNDP Human Development Report (2003), the Asian Development Bank Poverty Reduction Strategy (2003), Merck Incorporated’s Vaccines Advisory Board (2003-2006), and the Chicago Council on Foreign Affairs Global Agriculture Division (2013–17).
-He has also served on the Board of Directors at the Center for U.S. Global Engagement from 2005 – 2010 and Chaired the International Working Group on Challenges and Opportunities for the Executive Director of the Global Fund to fight AIDS, Tuberculosis, and Malaria (2005).
+He has served on the advisory council for the Millennium Campus Network, The ONE Campaign (2005–2009), the Commission on Weak States and National Security (2003), the United Nations Task Force on Global Poverty Reduction (2003), the UNDP Human Development Report (2003), the Asian Development Bank Poverty Reduction Strategy (2003), Merck Incorporated's Vaccines Advisory Board (2003–2006), and the Chicago Council on Foreign Affairs Global Agriculture Division (2013–17).
+He has also served on the board of directors at the Center for U.S. Global Engagement from 2005 – 2010 and Chaired the International Working Group on Challenges and Opportunities for the executive director of the Global Fund to fight AIDS, Tuberculosis, and Malaria (2005).
 He also co-founded and co-chaired the Modernizing Foreign Assistance Network (MFAN) from 2008 – 2010.